-When flying from KCI, travelers must use satellite parking.
+When flying from MCI & ICT, travelers must use economy parking.
 If a more expensive parking lot is used, the traveler can claim only the cost of economy parking, currently set at $7/day for MCI and $6/day at ICT.

 The University maintains a fleet of vehicles for use by University personnel as needed.
 The University maintains liability insurance only.
 No medical insurance is carried on the driver or passengers.
 Departments are billed for the usage of these vehicles on a per mile basis plus any turnpike tolls charged on the K-Tag assigned to each vehicle.

 Employees are expected to use the state motor pool vehicles for official state business.
 The motor pool consists of the following vehicles and rates, effective July 1, 2011: